-The SES was used to verify the FPG in the low pressure range from 3 Pa up to 300 Pa.
-Because of the humidity of nitrogen used inside the FPG and in order to keep the expansion volume VL6 defined, a CDG, with 13.33 kPa full range and 1 mPa resolution, was always separating both systems, and its readings were taken into consideration in the comparison results.
+The SES was used to verify the FPG in the low-pressure range from 3 Pa up to 300 Pa.
+Because of the humidity of the nitrogen used inside the FPG and in order to keep the expansion volume VL6 defined, a CDG, with a full range of 13.33 kPa and 1 mPa resolution, constantly separated the two systems, and its readings were taken into consideration in the comparison results.